- What Programs Are Available To Assist People With Disabilities in Mississippi?

 - Is There a Waiting List For Services?

 How many people are on the waiting list in Mississippi?
-There are over 2,000 persons with developmental disabilities waiting for waiver services in Mississippi.
+There are over 2,000 persons on the DD referral list.

 Is there priority preference for people who are in crisis?
 Yes, Mississippi offers priority placement for people in crisis.